 - Affiliate Scout – This huge database lists hundreds of affiliate programs which you can sign up with at any time.
 You’ll probably find a suitable affiliate program here no matter your blog’s topic.

 - Commission Junction – Commission Junction manages affiliate programs for some of the largest companies online today.
-This includes websites like Buy.com and Newegg.
+This includes websites like Rakuten.com and Newegg.

 Step 2 – Set Up the Affiliate Links